fabrix-app/spool-joi/README.md

 A Spool to extend Fabrix with a unified validator for use in other spools and applications.

+[Joi](https://hapi.dev/family/joi/) is the most powerful validator for javascript, and making it a spool make it easy to use the same joi validator module in all of your other spools and applications.

 ## Install
 ```sh
 $ npm install --save @fabrix/spool-joi